ibexa/documentation-developer/docs/tutorials/platform_beginner/4_displaying_content_of_a_ride.md

 We still haven't set any matching rule for our new Content Type Ride, so let's add one that will render a specific template for a Ride Content Type.

-​    !!! note
+!!! note

 ​    In every example, we show you a valid YAML excerpt.
 Keep the existing keys and add the missing content in the YAML file.
-​    YAML does not expect duplicate keys.
+​    YAML does not allow duplicate keys.

 ``` yaml
 # ezplatform.yml